varigence/docs/bimlflex/user-guide/continuous-integration-and-continuous-delivery.md

 * Users can forget to compile the code or to check-in the compiled output which could mean that the code is up to date, but the output (ispac file) is not
 * Having a central location where build errors are visible is key to responding rapidly to issues

-Regardless of if the Builds are automated and triggered on push or PR, scheduled or manually triggered, or if they are manually run without a CI server the following steps are normally required.
+Regardless of if the builds are automated and triggered on push or PR, scheduled or manually triggered, or if they are manually run without a CI server, the following steps are normally required.
 For a build server process these steps would be performed after the repository has been loaded from the source.

 ## Sample Automation process